mdn/content/files/en-us/web/accessibility/aria/roles/application_role/index.md

 In addition, a set of so-called _quick navigation keys_ has been established over the years that allows blind users to skim through a page via a certain element type.
 Such elements usually include headings, form fields, lists, tables, links, graphics, or landmark regions.

 For all of this to work, ATs intercept almost all keyboard input and consume it themselves, letting nothing through to the browser or other user agent.
 To be able to interact with a web page, a standard set of widgets is recognized that, when pressing a certain key (usually the <kbd>Enter</kbd> key) this mode is switched off.
-The screen reader mode, often called _forms mode_ or _focus mode_, lets all keyboard input go through to the browser again. <kbd>Escape</kbd> is the most common way of switching back to _browse_ mode.
+The screen reader mode, often called _forms mode_ or _focus mode_, lets all keyboard input go through to the browser again. <kbd>Escape</kbd> is the most common way of switching back to _browse_ mode, but when within a specific `application` section, some screen readers may require other keys to purposefully exit this mode.
+For instance <kbd>NUMPAD PLUS</kbd> with JAWS.

 The `application` role is designed to provide a means for widgets that are not part of the standard set to be accessible for direct interaction in ATs that use both _browse_ and _focus_ modes for interacting with web content.
 Most common widgets have expected keyboard interaction behaviors.
 Because of this, a custom keyboard experience created by a web author would create a confusing experience.